dansmyers/IntroToCS/Projects/3-Fantasy_Game/README.md

 This project will allow you to continue experimenting with the OpenAI API by using it to write your own fantasy exploration game.
 You will:

 - Choose the theme and setting of your game
-- Give the player a starting scene and some initial choices
+- Give the player a starting scene
+- Prompt the player to enter the action they want to take
-- Prompt GPT to continue the story, generating the next scene or room and more choices for the player
+- Use GPT to continue the story, generating the next scene or room in response to the player's action

 Along the way, you'll get to practice using loops, lists, functions, and the other features we've developed so far.